Grady Little: Pittsburgh Pirates (2014–present)

 On December 8, 2014, Little joined the Pittsburgh Pirates as a senior advisor to the team's front office.

 Managerial record

-Family
+Personal life

 Little with his wife, Debi, have a son, Eric, and three grandchildren (Braden, Luke, and Jace).
 His brother Bryan Little is a former major league infielder.
+He was inducted into the Kinston, North Carolina Professional Baseball Hall of Fame in 2001, Charlotte, North Carolina Baseball Hall of Fame in 1985, and was inducted into the Hagerstown Suns Hall of Fame on April 13, 2009.